ncasuk/decades-pp/docs/intro.rst

 The basic unit is the ppodd.core.decades_dataset, which is a collection of parameters and a dictionary of processing modules.
 The processing modules are initialized from python files in ppodd.pod, which holds a dictionary of classes (ppodd.pod.modules) which are only instantiated when a dataset is created.

 There are several types of parameters.
 The most important are the data parameters which are time stamped arrays with meta data.
-There are also constant parameters for storing flight calibration data, file parameters for information on input files and attribute parameters for global attribute data.
+There are also constant parameters for storing flight calibration data, file parameters for information on input files and attribute parameters, that will become global attributes in the NetCDF.

-NB.There was some effort put in to creating a class of timed_data arrays.
+There was some effort put in to creating a class of timed_data arrays.
 It is possible that this will be replaced in the future with a variation of pandas TimeSeries or DataFrame objects, but there is no pressing need for this now.

 Every module will define a list of input_names.
 If all the input_names are in the data-set the module can be run.
 The run method extracts all the named inputs from the data-set, and then runs the process method of the module.
 There are two alternative ways of running the processing: